dlsuWang/NXTTECH/README.md

 # Multiplayer Volt-in Simulator with Firebase
-Multiplayer Volt-in Simulator with Firebase is a 5-player game.
+Multiplayer Volt-in Simulator with Firebase is a 5-player web app game.
 Each player must clear the game before Voltes V's volt-in sequence succeeds.

 ## Installation
 1. Clone or download the ZIP file;